getCannaBiz/cannabiz-menu/readme.txt

 *if you enjoy using this plugin, please consider giving it a [5 star rating](https://wordpress.org/support/plugin/wp-dispensary/reviews/?filter=5)*

-Read the full list of [features](https://www.wpdispensary.com/features/).

 ### Easy to use shortcodes

-The WP Dispensary plugin comes with built in shortcodes which allow you to display your menu with any theme, however you'd like.
+The WP Dispensary plugin comes with 7 built in shortcodes that allow you to display your menu with any theme, however you'd like.

 You can call your menu anywhere shortcodes are accepted in your theme.